Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Introduction

-Our automorphic methods enable us to deal with a much more general setup compared to the work of Lee and Sun and thus we obtain a number of new results: \begin{enumerate} \item First of all we obtain {\it joint} equidistribution for the mod $p$ values of modular symbols (appropriately normalised) associated to a Hecke basis of weight 2 cusp forms restricted to cusps which lie in a {\it fixed} interval of $\R/\Z$. \item We show that the values of (unnormalised) modular symbols restricted to cusps lying in a fixed interval of $\R/\Z$ equidistribute mod $1$. \item We also obtain equidistribution results for modular symbols ordered by the length of the geodesic associated to the corresponding matrices (as opposed to the denominator of the cusp). \item Lastly (and most interestingly) we extend the equidistribution results to classes in the cohomology of general finite volume quotients of higher dimensional hyperbolic spaces.
+Our automorphic methods enable us to deal with a much more general setup compared to the work of Lee and Sun and thus we obtain a number of new results: \begin{enumerate} \item Firstly, we obtain {\it joint} equidistribution for the mod $p$ values of modular symbols (appropriately normalised) associated to a Hecke basis of weight 2 cusp forms restricted to cusps which lie in a {\it fixed} interval of $\R/\Z$. \item We calculate the variance of the distribution and show a surprising bias for large $p$. \item We show some particular cases of the full conjecture using connections with Eisenstein congruences.

+\item As an application of our method, we obtain a residual equidistribution result for Dedekind sums.

+\item Lastly, we extend the equidistribution results to classes in the cohomology of general finite volume quotients of higher dimensional hyperbolic spaces.

 \end{enumerate} We note that in the case of higher dimensional hyperbolic spaces there is interesting torsion in the cohomology.
 The breakthrough of Scholze \cite{Scholze15} established that such torsion classes have associated Galois representations.
 This was actually our original motivation for studying the higher dimensional cases.
-Furthermore, Bergeron and Venkatesh \cite{BergeronVenkatesh13} have conjectured that at least in the three dimensional case there is an abundance of torsion in the relevant cohomology group.
+Furthermore, Bergeron and Venkatesh \cite{BergeronVenkatesh13} have conjectured that, at least in the three dimensional case, there is an abundance of torsion in the relevant cohomology group.
 In this paper we are able to shed light on the distribution properties of these cohomology classes.
-In Section \ref{cohomology} we will survey what is know about the dimensions of the cohomology groups, which our results apply to.
+In Appendix \ref{cohomology} we will survey what is known about the dimensions of the cohomology groups, which our results apply to.

-\begin{remark}Our method is automorphic in nature and relies on the theory of Eisenstein series.
-It can be seen as a discrete version of the method introduced by Petridis and Risager in \cite{PeRi2} for studying the distribution of modular symbols.
-They consider the perturbation of the family of characters $\chi^\eps$ as $\eps\rightarrow 0$, whereas we consider the discrete family $\chi ^m$ for $m\in\Z$.
-In particular, we find it is interesting that residual equidistribution of modular symbols is an almost direct consequence of the meromorphic continuation of twisted Eisenstein series. \end{remark}